liamzdenek/ferment-ai/memory-bank/activeContext.md

 9. **Chain Implementation**: We've implemented a Chain component that allows linking multiple workflow tasks together in sequence.

+10. **Router Implementation**: We've implemented a Router component that classifies inputs and directs them to specialized tasks, enabling separation of concerns and more specialized prompts.

-10. **Workflow Exception Throwing**: We've enhanced error handling in workflows with improved error messages and propagation.
+11. **Workflow Exception Throwing**: We've enhanced error handling in workflows with improved error messages and propagation.

 ## Active Considerations